narengan/cis/using-page-rules.md

  * Page Rules are given priority in an order from top to bottom
  * Once a URL matches a rule, only that rule only will be applied; that is, if a Page Rule has already triggered on a request, any subsequent rules that also match the URL pattern will not take effect.
 As a general rule, we recommend ordering your rules from most specific to least specific.

-Page rules can be paused, in which case they will take no action but can still be seen in the list and edited.
-The *Save as Draft* option will create a page rule that is paused initially.
+Page Rules can be disabled in which case they will take no action but can still be seen in the list and edited.
+Setting the *Enabled* toggle to "Off" will create a Page Rule that is paused initially.